sharetribe/flex-docs/src/docs/tutorial-rental/explore-the-marketplace-create-your-first-transaction/index.md

 slug: creating-your-first-transaction
 updated: 2023-06-01
 category: tutorial-rental
-ingress: If you have been following this tutorial, you should have [one user account](LINK TO THE SIGNUP AS A USER ARTICLE from the tutorial), which [has one listing in the marketplace](LINK TO THE POST A LISTING ARTICLE from the tutorial).
-To create a transaction in the marketplace, the first thing that you need to do is create a secondary user to initiate the transaction.
-The listing author cannot book or buy their own listing(s).
+ingress:    By now, you should have a user account and a listing.
+In this article, we consider how to create your first transaction.
 published: true
 ---

-Create a completely new account following the instructions in [the previous article](LINK TO THE SIGNUP AS A USER ARTICLE).
+If you have been following this tutorial, you should have [one user account](www.sharetribe.com/docs/operator-guides/sign-up-as-a-user), which [has one listing in the marketplace](https://www.sharetribe.com/docs/operator-guides/creating-your-first-listing).
+To create a transaction in the marketplace, the first thing that you need to do is create a secondary user to initiate the transaction.
+The listing author cannot book or buy their own listing(s).
+Create a completely new account following the instructions in [the previous article](www.sharetribe.com/docs/operator-guides/sign-up-as-a-user).
 You need to use a different email.

 ## Initiating a transaction (as a buyer)

 Once you have created a new account, you can initiate a transaction with it.
 Make sure you are logged in with this new account.
-Visit the listing [you created before](LINK TO THE POST A NEW LISTING ARTICLE from the tutorial).
+Visit the listing [you created before](https://www.sharetribe.com/docs/operator-guides/creating-your-first-listing).
 You should be able to find it by going to your search page.
 You can visit the search page in many ways.
-One of them is through the link “Find a sauna” in your Footer, which you created in [this article](LINK TO FOOTER ARTICLE).
+One of them is through the link “Find a sauna” in your Footer, which you created in [this article](https://www.sharetribe.com/docs/operator-guides/modifying-the-footer).

  Once you are on the listing page, you should be able to see the booking options on the right side of the page.
 Select a start and end date and click on “Request to book”.